 Looking through the financial lens offered by Rule of 40 calculation, the clear impression from our data set is that greater scale and scaling windows in the private market has not produced stronger balanced growth and profit outcomes.
 The data in the table largely speaks for itself …

 There have of course been companies with exceptional operating metrics which have gone public in the 2018+ cohort (we would call out Zoom, Datadog, TeamViewer, Olo all with Rule of 40 profiles ~100+), but cost of growth appears to have increased over time.
-Breaking apart the Rule of 40 returns, the 2004-14 and 2018+ cohorts both delivered around 50% YoY median revenue growth, but the later did so at the cost of 10% less EBITDA margin …
+Breaking apart the Rule of 40 returns, the 2004-14 and 2018+ cohorts both delivered similar loss ratios at the EBITDA level, but the later did so at the cost of ~10% less revenue growth …

 Product-led companies out-perform Sales-led companies operating returns